Did you know?

 It doesn't really matter.
 Within an hour of arriving up here, you just know there have to be fairies, trolls, elves and wizards lurking about in these woods.

-And when you go looking for lodgings, you come across charmingly named places called Arminel, Away with the Fairies, the Eco-Shrine, Camelot, Lothlorien, King's Lodge, Nutwoods, Misty Fell, Neverdaunted and Winding Down.
+And when you go looking for lodgings, you come across charmingly named places called Arminel, Away with the Fairies, the Eco-Shrine, Camelot, Lothlorien, King's Lodge and Nutwoods.

 Like any enchanted forest, the walks are legendary.
 They vary from easy strolls to longer, more challenging adventures – all usefully graded.

-It's the custom to buy a walking stick – a traveller's memento – from 1 of the crafters in the village.
+It's the custom to buy a walking stick – a traveller's memento – from one of the crafters in the village.

-Hogsback was named, it is said, for the 3 ridges on the Amathole Mountains that resemble the outlines of a hog's back.
-These mountains are the spiritual domain of the Xhosa people, who call this area Qabimbola (red clay on the face), and in fact use the local clay for facial adornments.
+Hogsback was named, it is said, for the three ridges on the Amathole Mountains that resemble the outlines of a hog's back.
+These mountains are the spiritual domain of the Xhosa people, who call this area Qabimbola (after the red clay from the area they adorn their faces with).

-And when the mountain mists clear, you're left with an astounding view of waterfalls, valleys and 1 of South Africa's most prized forest strongholds.
+And when the mountain mists clear, you're left with an astounding view of waterfalls, valleys and one of South Africa's most prized forest strongholds.